Skip to main content

 As part of our editorial policy, our content is written in English as a first language, to be automatically translated via our AI tools.

-Translations into other languages may not be entirely accurate or reliable.
+Translations in other languages are not guaranteed to be valid or complete.

-With many tasks traditionally performed by lawyers and accountants not being legally restricted to these professions, and with market demands for lower costs on essential services such as business registration and accounting, we set out to create a plan that would allow us to innovate in a financially feasible way.
-We wanted to ensure that even if we didn't succeed, our progress could be built upon by others.
+With many of the tasks traditionally done by lawyers and accountants not being legally exclusive to them, and the market demanding lower costs for essential services such as business registration and basic accounting, we started working on creating a plan to innovate and be financially feasible while ensuring that even if we fail, our progress will be continued by others.

-The laws are quite clear - you are legally allowed to have a platform complete forms for individualsand this does not constitute unauthorized practice of law.
+The laws were quite clear - you are legally allowed to have a platform complete forms for individuals, and it doesn't constitute unauthorized practice of law.

 As long as you don't provide legal assistance (which distinguishes itself by being catered to customers, and manually and personally individualized to them), it is fully legal to run such activities.

-We were also strongly thinking of implementing elements to automate accounting, as accounting is not a value-added process for most businesses (most expert accountants DO NOT offer business financial analysis, and many times this task is better automated than banks).
+We were also strongly considering implementing elements to automate accounting, as accounting is not a value-added process for most businesses.Most expert accountants do not offer business financial analysis, and many times this task is better automated than done by banks.).

 Now, as laws go, the details were also quite clear.
 You are allowed to do any kind of accounting, except doing financial reports, tax reporting, and directing (managing) the accounting of the company - a task reserved for expert accountants.

-The Romanian Law on Accounting reserves the above activities as the sole prerogative of Romanian Accountants. but lets anyone else do all other activities, whether as an employee or a contractor.
+The Romanian Law on Accounting specifies the activities above as being in the sole prerogative of Romanian Accountants, but allows all other activities to be done by anyone, with a work contract, or with a services contract.

-While this was not legally binding - a quick run-through would reveal this Law on Accounting This would demonstrate that the law is silent on codes, and the law pertaining to expert accountants solely applies to CECCAR, not all entities related to accounting.
-The functionaries at the registry didn't grasp this nuance - as economics and accounting weren't their areas of expertise - and we didn't obtain an opinion on CECCAR either.
+While this was not legally the case - a quick run through the law on accounting would show that the law states nothing on codes, and the expert accountants' law only applies to CECCAR, and not all accounting-related entities, functionaries at the registry didn't understand that - economics and accounting wasn't their specialty, and neither did we receive an opinion on CECCAR.

-Although not necessary nor required by law, we explained the distinction between our intended actions and their underlying reasons CAEN code This was applicable and why it wasn't a restricted activity.
-Our request was denied.
+Although not necessary nor required by law - we explained the distinction between what we were going to do, why that CAEN code was applicable, and why it wasn't a restricted activity.
+We were denied.

-As this would impact our future customers who want to run auditing as a service but are authorized by bodies in another EU member state, we took legal action to contest the decision and attempt to overturn it.
+As this would affect our future customers who want to offer auditing services but are authorized by bodies in another EU member state, we went to court to challenge the correctness of the decision and try to stop it.

-Time passed, and the court was ready to decide.
-Their decision - to deny our claims without justification - would prevent us from starting our business for 182 days.
+Time went, and it was the moment for the court to decide.
+The decision - denying our claims, a decision that wouldn't be justified, but would still hinder us from starting our business, for 182 days.

-The decision, very short in arguments, reiterated the same phrases that the registrator did, and didn't explain them, justify them, nor add any arguments except now claiming that the activites we were going to do are exclusive to expert accountants, as some would also be part of what an expert accountant does.
+The decision, very brief in its arguments, reiterated the same phrases as the registrar and did not explain, justify, or add any arguments beyond now claiming that the activities we were going to do are exclusive to expert accountants, as some would also be part of what an expert accountant does.

 Step 3: Our attempt to appeal the decision